Lukaszpg/pd2-sanctuary-of-exile-launcher/README.md

 **Solution:** Open PlugY.ini file in your ProjectD2 directory, look for `ActiveShiftClickLimit=1` and change it to `ActiveShiftClickLimit=0`.

-2. The launcher seems to be stuck on "Updating..." and the Play button is unavailable.
+2. The launcher displays an error "Access is denied" or other error message.

 **Solution:** Launch the `PD2 Sanctuary of Exile Launcher.exe` as admin.
 Make sure that anti-virus or firewall software is not blocking the connections.

-3. I have launched the game, but seems like the mod is not installed.
+3. I have launched the game via launcher, but seems like the mod is not installed.

 **Solution:** Make sure that "Offline mode" is not enabled in launcher settings.